 - Reimbursement method The reimbursement method, the preferred method, entails a transfer of non-CDBG-DR/MIT funds to the PRDOH (or subrecipient) based on actual expenditures of the PRDOH prior to the receipt of CDBG-DR/MIT funds. - Cash advance method The cash advance method involves the transfer of CDBG-DR/MIT funds to the PRDOH (or subrecipient) to meet obligations before actual cash disbursements have been made. - Working capital advance method The subrecipient is advanced cash to meet its estimated disbursements for an initial period.
 After the initial period, the subrecipient will receive cash on a reimbursement basis.
 This method is used when the subrecipient lacks sufficient working capital.
-Note, however, that this method cannot be used if the reason for using it is the unwillingness or inability of the PRDOH to provide timely advances to the subrecipient to meet the subrecipients' actual cash disbursement. - Project Implementation Advance Funding (PIAF): The Subrecipients request the PIAF with a justification, certification and acknowledgment, and Expenditure Plan.
-They could be advanced cash up to 25% of the SRA to meet their implementation cash needs for CDBG-DR and CDBG-MIT projects.
-This PIAF will be monitored by PRDOH Fiscal Monitors for any improper payment identification.
+Note, however, that this method cannot be used if the reason for using it is the unwillingness or inability of the PRDOH to provide timely advances to the subrecipient to meet the subrecipients' actual cash disbursement. - Project Implementation Advance Funding (PIAF): Subrecipients must request the PIAF by submitting a justification, a certification and acknowledgment, and an Expenditure Plan.
+The disbursement of advance funds shall be subject to a case-by-case evaluation and PRDOH's approval, based on the liquidity needs identified for the implementation of CDBG-DR/MIT projects.
+Additionally, the use of PIAF will be monitored by PRDOH's Fiscal Monitors to identify any improper payments.